Samizo-AITL/vi-control-asic-sky130/docs/02_fixed_point.md

 ### Gain Representation

-- $K_p, K_i, K_d$ are also represented in fixed-point
+- $K_p$, $K_i$, $K_d$ are stored as fixed-point values
-- Gains are stored in programmable registers
+- Gains are programmable via registers (SPI)
+- Gain changes do not affect control timing

-Care must be taken to allocate sufficient bit width for intermediate results.
+Care must be taken to allocate sufficient bit width for **intermediate multiplication results**.

 ---

 ## 🚨 Saturation and Overflow Handling

-Unlike software, hardware must explicitly handle overflow.
+Unlike software, hardware must explicitly define behavior when numerical limits are exceeded.

-### Saturation Logic
+### Saturation Policy

 If a computed value exceeds the allowed range:

 - Positive overflow → clamp to maximum
 - Negative overflow → clamp to minimum

-This prevents wrap-around behavior, which can destabilize control systems.
+This avoids wrap-around behavior, which can cause **catastrophic instability in control systems**.

+All saturation points are explicitly coded in RTL.

 ---